isb-cgc/readthedocs/docs/source/sections/gcp-info/LaunchBucket.rst

 Where:

 - [BUCKET_NAME] is the name you want to give your bucket, subject to naming requirements.
 For example, my-bucket.
-Set the following optional flags to have greater control over the creation of your bucket:
 - p: Specify the project with which your bucket will be associated.
 For example, my-project.
 - c: Specify the default storage class of your bucket.
 For example, NEARLINE.
 - l: Specify the location of your bucket.
 For example, US-EAST1.